Rutger505-Org/nextjs-template/README.md

 ## Deployments

-To configure deployment variables. create a github variable or secret and prefix it with `DEPLOYMENT_`.
+To configure deployment variables.
+Create a Github variable or secret and prefix it with `DEPLOYMENT_`.